JPMorgan Chase hires senior executive from Goldman's Marcus business - memo

-JPMorgan Chase & Co (JPM.N) has hired Sherry Ann Mohan, a senior executive at Goldman Sachs Group (GS.N), as the chief financial officer of its business banking unit, according to a memo seen by Reuters on Friday.
+(Reuters) - JPMorgan Chase & Co has hired Sherry Ann Mohan, a senior executive at Goldman Sachs Group, as the chief financial officer of its business banking unit, according to a memo seen by Reuters on Friday.

 Mohan was the managing director and CFO for Goldman’s consumer business, which includes Marcus and Apple Card, and will be departing after nearly 15 years at the bank.

 Mohan will be starting her new role in August, the memo said.
-The news was reported by CNBC earlier in the day. (https://bit.ly/3hsMyUK)
+The news was reported by CNBC earlier in the day. (bit.ly/3hsMyUK)

 The move comes on the heels of the departure of Sonali Divilek, the head of product for Marcus, who also joined JPMorgan, according to media reports last month.